KPI Reporting System

 Frequently asked questions

 The starting point is a metric reconciliation exercise that maps how each department currently calculates the metric and identifies where the differences come from.
 Usually the differences are in the inputs: different revenue recognition timing, different filters applied, different treatment of refunds or adjustments.
-The outcome is an agreed single definition that is documented, approved by all stakeholders, and encoded in the data layer.
-In some cases, where departments have legitimate reasons for different views -- such as sales revenue at booking versus finance revenue at recognition -- both variants are maintained as separate named metrics.
+The outcome is an agreed single definition that is documented, approved by all relevant teams, and encoded in the data layer.
+In some cases, where departments have legitimate reasons for different views, such as sales revenue at booking versus finance revenue at recognition, both variants are maintained as separate named metrics.

-A reporting system covering 15 to 25 metrics across 3 to 4 departments with automated weekly delivery typically takes 6 to 10 weeks.
-A more complex system with more metrics, more departments, budget versus actual comparison, and daily operational reporting typically takes 10 to 16 weeks.
+The first release is a metric pack for one or two departments, live in roughly 6 to 10 weeks, so leadership can validate the format before it spreads.
+From there the system expands: more departments, budget versus actual comparison, and daily operational reporting are added in later phases.
 Timeline depends on the number of source systems, the state of the data, and the complexity of the metric definitions.

-Source system changes -- a field renamed, a new product category added, a CRM migration -- can break metric calculations silently without an obvious error.
-The defence is data quality validation at the start of each report generation cycle that checks source data for expected formats and value ranges before calculations run.
+Source system changes, a field renamed, a new product category added, a CRM migration, can break metric calculations silently without an obvious error.
+The defense is data quality validation at the start of each report generation cycle that checks source data for expected formats and value ranges before calculations run.
 When validation fails, the report is not generated and the data team is alerted rather than a report with wrong numbers being distributed.
 Source system change management includes a test run of all affected metric calculations before any change goes live.

 Work with us